MicrosoftLearning/mslearn-sql-migration/Instructions/Labs/01-identify-compatibility-issues.md

 To run this exercise, ensure you have the following in place before proceeding:

 - You’ll need SQL Server 2019 or a later version, along with the [**AdventureWorksLT**](https://learn.microsoft.com/sql/samples/adventureworks-install-configure#download-backup-files) lightweight database that is compatible with your specific SQL Server instance.
-- Download and install [Azure Data Studio](https://learn.microsoft.com/sql/azure-data-studio/download-azure-data-studio).
-If it's already installed, update it to make sure that you’re using the most recent version.
+- An Azure account with an active subscription.
+[Create an account for free](https://azure.microsoft.com/free/?azure-portal=true).
 - A SQL user with read access to the source database.

 ## Restore a SQL Server database and run a command

 1. Select the Windows Start button and type SSMS.
-Select **Microsoft SQL Server Management Studio 18** from the list.
+Select **Microsoft SQL Server Management Studio** from the list.

 1. When SSMS opens, notice that the **Connect to Server** dialog will be pre-populated with the default instance name.
 Select **Connect**.